 The KENO analysis employs a fuel model that bounds all debris loading configurations.
 Three basic configurations were analyzed for each canister: a single canister surrounded by water, an array of canisters in the storage pool and a disrupted canister model resulting from an enveloping drop.
 The standard canister configuration assumed that some minimum degree of damage could have occurred in the canisters during normal loading operations.
 All the canisters analyzed in an array were assumed to have this minimum damage.
 A 17.3" center-to-center spacing was analyzed for the array cases.
 The 17.3" center-to-center spacing accounts for all storage rack tolerances and is the minimum center-to-center spacing possible for any two canisters.
-The canisters are assumed to be loaded with debris consisting of whole fuel pellets enriched to 2.98 w/o, optimally moderated with 50°F unborated water.
-This provides the most reactive fuel configuration possible for the canisters.
-Thus, the analysis will provide conservative results and bound any actual configuration including draining of the canisters during the dewatering operation.
+The canisters are assumed to be loaded with debris consisting of whole fuel pellets enriched to 2.98 w/o, optimelly moderated with 50°F unborated water.
+The analysis will provide conservative results and bound any actual configuration including draining of the canisters during the dewatering operation.
 For accident conditions, it is assumed that optimized fuel is present in both normal fuel locations and in all void regions internal to the canister.
 Filling all void regions with fuel has the effect of adding fuel to the canister after a drop.